-Ball pythons are notoriously picky eaters and are famous for “hunger strikes” (aka going for long periods without eating).
+Ball pythons are notoriously picky eaters and are famous for “hunger strikes” (aka stop eating for long periods).

-If your ball python isn’t eating, you’re probably wondering how long can a ball python go without eating.
+If your pet snake isn’t eating, you’re probably wondering how long can a ball python go without eating.

 Today, we’re going to answer this common question and give you a few tips and tricks on what to do if your ball python isn’t eating.

 Adult ball pythons can go without eating for around six months (while maintaining a healthy body weight and growth rate).
-However, some have been known to refuse food for even longer.
+However, some pet snakes have been known to refuse food for even longer.
 Baby ball pythons may also refuse to eat for some time, but typically this is only safe for a month or so.